VanThanhHoang/react-native-hashtag/README.md

-# react-native-hashtag
- The react-native-hashtag library simplifies handling and displaying hashtags in React Native apps.
-It offers easy integration, flexible customization, and compatibility with the latest React Native versions.
-With react-native-hashtag, you can effortlessly incorporate hashtags into your app's UI.
+The react-native-hashtag library streamlines the management and rendering of hashtags within React Native applications.
+Designed with TypeScript, it ensures type safety and enhanced developer experience.
+With its intuitive integration and customizable features, incorporating hashtags into your app's UI becomes effortless.
+Stay up-to-date with the latest React Native versions while enjoying the convenience and flexibility offered by react-native-hashtag.